sshahine/JFoenix/README.md

 **NOTE** : You need to update the build.bat to point to Java 1.8 and Apache Ant directories.

+# Gradle
+To build JFoenix, execute the following command

+    gradle build

+To run the main demo, execute the following command:

+    gradle run

+**NOTE** : You need to set JAVA_HOME environment variable to point to Java 1.8 directory.

 # How Can I Use JFoenix?
  You can download the source code of the library and build it as mentioned previously.
 Building JFoenix will generate jfoenix.jar under the build/dist folder.
 To use JFoenix, import jfoenix.jar into your project and start using the new material design Java components :).